works-on-my-machine/opencv-code-server/README.md

 # OpenCV Code Server
 Code Server Docker image for OpenCV with C++ development on the browser.
 Contains OpenCV, NLopt and R libraries.
 Also contains a novnc container for visualization needs.

+Jump right into coding, do not lose time with compiling OpenCV, configuring IDEs or other not so important things than your actual code.

 ## TODO
 - [x] Debug example with launch.json
 - [ ] CUDA support with nvidia-docker
+- [ ] Python support

 ## Prerequisites
 - git